lukoshkin/aws-utils/README.md

        (unlike `sudo shutdown -h now` on the host, it should also manage
        clearing the cached values in `/tmp/ec2_$USER-last_login_opts`)
 - [x] Add bash/zsh completions for ec2
-- [ ] Manage more than one EC2 instance
+- [x] Manage more than one EC2 instance
+- [ ] Rewrite to use a separate tmp config for each instance
+- [ ] Update README after finishing multi-instance management feature
 - [ ] Rename/move/migrate to "aws-cli-utils"?